taiyunkim/scClustBench/README.md

 # scClust

-This package is to perform clustering on single-cell RNA-sequencing data with different similarity metrics on k-means and SIMLR clustering methods.
+**scClust** is a package which performs k-means and SIMLR clustering on single-cell RNA-sequencing data using various similarity metrics.

 ## Requirements